ScalaWilliam/git-work/documentation/analysis.md

 I want the system to be extensible and flat,
 So that I could build new workflows and features without modifying the core.

+As the Git Work Man,
+I want each Work Item to have its own page,
+So that I could track inbound impressions

 ```

 ### User